About the Lifecycle tracker

 Note There are two versions of the Lifecycle tracker: a legacy version and a new version.
 The images in this topic show the new Lifecycle tracker.
 For more information, go to Lifecycle tracker versions.

-The Lifecycle tracker is an asset layout widget and an integral element of the Lifecycle management feature.
+The Lifecycle tracker is an integral element of the Lifecycle management feature.
 It allows you to:

 Important To show the Lifecycle tracker on asset pages, certain conditions need to be met.
 For more information, go to Include the Lifecycle tracker on asset pages.

 You can use the asset layout editor to reposition the Lifecycle tracker on the asset page to suit your content layout needs.
-For more information, go to About asset layouts.
+For complete information, go to About asset layouts.

-By default, when you register a new asset of certain AI Command Center asset types, certain out-of-the-box assessments are automatically added to the Lifecycle tracker.
-You can, however, configure which activities you want added automatically to the Lifecycle tracker when an asset of a certain type is created.
+You can configure which activities you want added automatically to the Lifecycle tracker when an asset of a certain type is created.
 For complete information, go to Configure lifecycle activities for an asset type.

 Lifecycle tracker versions